-Following online banking trends, they’ve focused on delivering a unique mobile banking experience to users who want to have their finances at their fingertips.
+Following online banking trends, they’ve focused on delivering a unique mobile banking experience to users who want to have their personal finance at their fingertips.

 The New York-based company doesn’t provide any traditional banking services.
-Instead, it’s more like a fintech financial business that offers personal checking accounts through its first-rate mobile banking app.
+Instead, it’s more like a financial technology company that offers personal checking accounts through its first-rate mobile banking app.

 Stuart Sopp, Current’s founder and CEO, created the app that uses Current Core, a unique banking technology, to help consumers take control over their finances and make banking available to everyone.

-In addition to standard checking account features, clients get a debit card and access to a wide range of other tools that are hard to find elsewhere.
+In addition to standard checking account features, clients get a debit card and access to a wide range of other money management tools that are hard to find elsewhere.